brammittendorff-dd/instagram-selenium/README.md

 ## Installation

+Create a file called `app/settings.py`.

-Fill in your credentials in the settings.py:
+Fill in your credentials like below in the `app/settings.py`:

 ```
-USERNAME = ''
+USERNAME = 'username'
-PASSWORD = ''
+PASSWORD = 'password'
 URL = 'https://www.instagram.com/'
 ```